AoLi12306/AoLi12306/README.md

 ### Hi there 👋
-- 🔭 I’m currently working as Front-end Developer
+- 🔭 I’m currently working as Software Engineer
-- 🌱 I’m currently learning threejs
-- 👯 I’m looking to collaborate on cool stuff
 - 🤔 I’m looking for help with machine learning